 The NEI is seeking exceptional candidates for its Diversity In Vision Research and Ophthalmology (DIVRO) summer internship program.

 The mission of the NEI is to conduct and support research that helps prevent and treat eye diseases and other vision disorders.
-Because we believe that a diverse group of scientists plays a crucial role in accomplishing this mission, NEI seeks to increase the number of African-American, Latino, and Native American scientists in vision research by promoting career development opportunities for science students interested in pursuing a career in research.
+Because we believe that a diverse group of scientists plays a crucial role in accomplishing this mission, NEI seeks to increase the number of scientists from groups traditionally underrepresented in vision research by promoting career development opportunities for science students interested in pursuing a career in research.

-DIVRO interns are required to present at the NIH Summer Intern Poster Day on August 10, 2017.
+DIVRO interns are required to present at the NIH Summer Intern Poster Day on August 8, 2019.
 Students with relatives who work at the NEI are not eligible for an internship in the NEI program; however, we encourage these students to pursue internships at another NIH institute.
 Interested candidates must apply through the NIH Summer Internship Program and indicate the following information: For Question #8 of the on-line application, Preferred Institute/Center (IC): National Eye Institute (NEI).
 Additionally interested candidates must email Dr. Cesar Perez-Gonzalez (email@example.com) after their application is completed.
-Applications open on November 16, 2017 and close on March 1, 2018.
+Applications opened December 20, 2018 and close on March 1, 2019.

 Annual Program Highlights